CALENDAR OF EVENTS:

 "In preparation for the MOOTMadrid competition our team invested a great amount of time and effort, which culminated in an exciting week of oral rounds at some of the most prestigious law firms in Madrid.
-Representing our school in the competition gave us the opportunity to network with distinguished professionals in the field of international arbitration and compete alongside students from around the world also interested in this field of law.
+Representing our school in the competition gave us the opportunity to network with distinguished professionals in the field of international arbitration and compete alongside students from around the world.
 All in all, the competition was a thoroughly rewarding experience."

 Program Requirements & Workshop

 - 2L, 3L and LL.M. students may try out for the program

 - Excellent advocacy skills or a desire to learn advocacy skills